Abercrombie & Fitch same-store sales plunge again

-Abercrombie & Fitch Co (ANF.N) reported another double-digit drop in quarterly comparable sales as young shoppers stayed away, and the teen retailer more than halved its full-year adjusted profit forecast.
+Nov 5 Abercrombie & Fitch Co reported another double-digit drop in quarterly comparable sales as young shoppers stayed away, and the teen retailer more than halved its full-year adjusted profit forecast.

 The company's shares fell as much as 15 percent after the bell.